Harsha4560/ml4sci_gsoc_ct1/README.md

 Task: Build a model for classifying the images into lenses using PyTorch or Keras.
 Pick the most appropriate approach and discuss your strategy.

 The model has been built using a convolution nural network

+Specific Test 2 - Lens finding

+Task: Build a model for classifying the images into lenses using PyTorch or Keras.
+Pick the most appropriate approach and discuss your strategy.